KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

                 ![KeyboardApp.SettingsScreen](app-themescreen)
             }
             @Column {
-                A ``KeyboardApp/ThemeScreen`` can be used as a main theme picker screen of a keyboard app or in a keyboard extension.
+                A ``KeyboardApp/ThemeScreen`` can be used as a main theme picker screen of a keyboard app, or in a keyboard extension.

                 The screen list available themes in shelves, and will by default set the main, persisted ``KeyboardThemeSettings/theme`` when a theme is tapped.